NKayser/bachelor-causal-carbon/README.md

 * labeled_entities: labeled by me. includes "core reference", "location", "effect", "cause", "status", "technology", "emissions", "timeline", "financial information", "carbon investment"
 * predicted_sent_spans: predicted sentence labels by spancat model, to save computing time.
 Trained on labeled_entities with boundaries expanded to sentences.
   * same labels as labeled_entities but with "sent_" prefix
+* dataset: train, test, val or null.
+Which dataset article belonged to for training of model used for "textcat_prediction" value